OpenModelica/OpenModelica/README.cmake.md

 ### 4.1.2.
 OpenModelica/OMCompiler Options
 `OM_OMC_ENABLE_CPP_RUNTIME` allows you to enable/disable the building of the C++ based simulation runtime.
 This will require multiple Boost library components (file_system, program_options, ...)

+`OM_OMC_ENABLE_FORTRAN` allows you to enable/disable Fortran support.
+If your system does not have a Fortran compile you can disable this.
+Fortran is required if you enable IPOPT support (`OM_OMC_ENABLE_IPOPT`).

+`OM_OMC_ENABLE_IPOPT` allows you to enable/disable support for dynamic optimization support with Ipopt.
+Enabling this requires having a working Fortran compiler.

 ### 4.1.3.
 OpenModelica/OMEdit Options
 `OM_OMEDIT_INSTALL_RUNTIME_DLLS` allows you to enable/disable the installation of the required runtime DLLs for MSYS/MinGW builds.

-The only reason to disable this would be if you plan to start/launch all the GUI executables exclusively from a MSYS/MinGW shell and never from the Windows explorer.
+You should disable this if you are either

+  - using OMDev but plan to start/launch all the GUI executables exclusively from a MSYS/MinGW shell and never from the Windows explorer.

+  - Using OMDev or other MSYS/MinGW setup and have specified the MSYS/MinGW system directories as your CMake install directory.

+### 4.1.4.
+Other Options
 There are also some additional options that are kept as a migration step to maintain the similarity with the `autotools` build system.

 ```cmake
 OM_OMC_USE_CORBA=OFF